slac207/cs207project/README.md

 ## Testing
 Run `python setup.py` tests from the main directory and all our main test files should run.
 Where appropriate, in the underlying READMEs we give further instruction for running additional tests.

+## Command Line Note
+Note that we understood the directions differently and thought that we were taking out the command line program and replacing with the server implementation.
+You can see our command line program from Milestone 2 at [this previous commit](https://github.com/slac207/cs207project/commit/f0bd843357f0e626ec1b9451f3224b924d7e2214)

 ## Known Bugs

 ### Web UI